Eius/ByteRise2/src/articles/how-to-setup-sveltekit-with-tailwind.md

 </div>
 ```

-You're all set!
+Now you're all set!
 However, you might still notice that your project is a blank canvas.
 But worry not, we're about to add some life and color to it.

 ## Creating a Simple Webpage